jaspector

 Monday through Friday, 8:00 AM to 4:00 PM

-Typical inspection sequence: Contact Zoning Administrator to confirm required inspections for specific project type.
+Typical sequence: Contact Zoning Administrator to confirm required inspections for specific project type.
 DFS coordinates inspections for state-permitted projects.

 Any new construction, addition, structural alteration, change of use, demolition, and placement of signs requires a zoning permit.
 Moving a structure also requires a permit.

-1. Contact the Zoning Administrator at 802-524-7589 ext.
+To apply for a building permit in St. Albans, VT, follow these steps: 1.
+Contact the Zoning Administrator at 802-524-7589 ext.
 100 or a.johnson@stalbanstown.com to determine permit requirements.
 2. Obtain the appropriate application forms from https://stalbanstown.com/departments/zoning_forms.php or from the town office.
 3. Complete the zoning permit application with required site plan, building plans, and project description.
 4. Submit completed application with fees to the Zoning Department.
 5. Zoning Administrator reviews for compliance with the town's adopted zoning bylaws.
 6. If project requires Development Review Board (DRB) review, applicant will be scheduled for a hearing.
 The DRB meets the 2nd and 4th Thursday of each month.
 7. Permit issued upon approval.
 Post permit visibly at the site.
 8. For state-regulated structures (commercial, multifamily, rental), apply separately to DFS.
 9. Schedule inspections as required.
 10. Obtain Certificate of Compliance upon final inspection.